datahub-project/datahub/docs/rfc/active/access-control/access-control.md

 1. a set of Auth-related primary store tables.
 (SQL)
 2. a set of Auth-related Rest APIs.
 3. an Authentication Filter executed on each request to GMS.
-4. an Authorizer component leveraged within endpoint impls.
+4. an Authorizer component executed within endpoints to authorize particular actions.

 **Auth Tables & Endpoints**